 Glossophobia, the fear of public speaking, can be a reasonable fear.
 While most of us don’t mind standing in front of our and speaking out our minds, we would definitely not feel the same way in front of a large group of people.
 Unlike dancing or playing an instrument onstage, everyone not only listens to your voice but also how you “talk” with your body.

-- We feel that the size of the audience magnifies any little mistake
+1. We feel that the size of the audience magnifies any of our mistakes

 Since everything we do is witnessed by a large amount of people, we immediately multiply the severity of one small error by the number of people who saw it, turning it into one massive accident that we believe would scar us for life.
 Thus, mispronouncing one word in front of 100 people feels like mispronouncing it 100 times.